sburns1369/ProxyNode_MN_Script/README.md

 # ProxyNode_MN_Script

+### Please Donate to PRX Address : PSBJtuHfGq3mC31pAHQsKQWL9NbbCtt5Eu
+### Half of the Donations will go towards a Re-Development Fund for PRX

 IPv4 or up to 8 IPv6 Masternodes selectable script.

 Basic instructions in Scripts, once ran.
 Forward Questions to Discord Channel in Script.